Many historic firsts says PM Modi in letter to citizens

 This will boost the blue economy.

 Similarly, it has been decided to constitute a Vyapari Kalyan Board for timely resolution of the problems of the traders.
 Higher quantum of financial assistance is being provided to more than seven crore women attached to self help groups.
-Recently the loans without guarantee for self help groups has been doubled to ₹20 lakh from the earlier ₹10 lakh.
+Recently the loans without guarantee for self help groups have been doubled to Rs 20 lakh from the earlier Rs 10 lakh.

 Keeping in mind the education of tribal children, we have begun the construction of more than 400 new Ekalavya Model Residential Schools.